 Click on the image for a larger version(128k) and for more information

-The Cry of Peace, which preceded the opening of the Gorseth, is repeated before the Gorseth is declared closed.
+The Cry of Peace, which preceded the opening of the Gorsedh is repeated before the Gorsedh is declared closed.
 The Bards and distinguished guests then process off the site.

 Symbolism and Regalia